rackerlabs/support-how-to/content/cloud-databases/managing-cloud-databases-configuration-groups-in-the-cloud-control-panel.md

 This article describes how to manage configurations using the Cloud Control Panel.

-**Note:** Applying configurations to Cloud Databases HA groups is not yet supported in the Cloud Control Panel.
-You can create the configuration group, but it must be applied via the API.
-The Cloud Databases Developer Guide has details on how to [attach configuration groups to HA groups via the API](https://developer.rackspace.com/docs/cloud-databases/v1/developer-guide/#attach-configuration-group-to-ha-instance).

 For details about configuration parameters, see the MySQL documentation [5.1.4 Server System Variables](http://dev.mysql.com/doc/refman/5.6/en/server-system-variables.html).